-- Always carry the instrument in its case. - Never place the instrument on the ground. - Do not hold the two standards to carry the instrument. - When leaving the instrument set up, place the lens cap on and cover the whole instrument with the vinyl cover. - Protect the instrument against the elements (rain, strong direct sunlight, etc). - During transportation always place accessories in their correct position to prevent displacement.
+- Always carry the instrument in its case. - Do not carry the instrument from the top handle. - When leaving the instrument set up, place the lens cap on and cover the whole instrument with the vinyl cover. - Protect the instrument against the weather. - During transportation always place accessories in their correct position to prevent displacement.